RsyncProject/rsync/rsync.1.md

     only looking at the existing files in the destination hierarchy itself.

-    When `--info=skip2` is used rsync will output "FILENAME exists (INFO)" messages where the INFO indicates one of "uptodate", "type differs", or "differs".
-The first level of skip messages (which is also implied by `-vv`) outputs the exists message without the "(INFO)" suffix.
+    When `--info=skip2` is used rsync will output "FILENAME exists (INFO)" messages where the INFO indicates one of "type change", "sum change" (requires `-c`), "file change" (based on the quick check), "attr change", or "uptodate".
+Using `--info=skip1` (which is also implied by `-vv`) outputs the exists message without the INFO suffix.

 0.  `--remove-source-files`